 This should be a consideration of your revised payroll process and it is recommended that you have an additional user ready to submit STP in the event of absences.
 You are able to create additional users in the Sybiz Employer Portal and it is recommended you do so.

-8. If I have to do payment summaries and export to the ATO for the previous financial year and do STP from 1 July 2019, how can I do both in the software?
+8. If I have to do payment summaries and export to the ATO for the previous financial year and do STP for the current financial year, how can I do both in the software?

 STP can be toggled on and off within Sybiz Visipay, so you can simply switch it off when needing to do payment summaries and back on again for STP.

-9. Do I need to upgrade to the latest version Sybiz Visipay before 1 July 2019?
+9. Do I need to upgrade to the latest version Sybiz Visipay before beginning STP reporting?

 We always recommend you are on the latest version of Sybiz Visipay, especially at year end.